 Kynar® is a fluoropolymer, or polyvinyl di-fluoride (PVDF), and it was first explored by Dupont around 1948.
-Within 15 years, PVDF resin was being developed and manufactured, and by 1965, it was being sold under the commercial name Kynar® or Kynar 500® by Pennsalt Chemicals.
+Within 15 years, PVDF resin was being developed and manufactured.
+By 1965, it was sold under the commercial name Kynar® or Kynar 500® by Pennsalt Chemicals.
 However, after Pennsalt was purchased by a different company, Ausimont USA Inc. bought the production rights to Kynar® and marketed it under the name Hynar 5000® to compete.

 Kynar® is now produced by ATOFINA Chemicals Inc. and is considered to be a state-of-the-art paint coating to apply to your metal roof.